 Transcription is the mechanism by which a template strand of DNA is utilized by specific RNA polymerases to generate one of the four distinct classifications of RNA.
 These four RNA classes are:

-1. Messenger RNAs (mRNAs): This class of RNAs is the genetic coding templates used by the translational machinery to determine the order of amino acids incorporated into an elongating polypeptide in the process of translation.
+1. Messenger RNAs (mRNAs): This class of RNA is the genetic coding templates used by the translational machinery to determine the order of amino acids incorporated into an elongating polypeptide in the process of translation.

 2. Transfer RNAs (tRNAs): This class of small RNA form covalent attachments to individual amino acids and recognize the encoded sequences of the mRNAs to allow correct insertion of amino acids into the elongating polypeptide chain.

-3. Ribosomal RNAs (rRNAs): This class of RNAs is assembled, together with numerous ribosomal proteins, to form the ribosomes.
+3. Ribosomal RNAs (rRNAs): This class of RNA is assembled, together with numerous ribosomal proteins, to form the ribosomes.
 Ribosomes engage the mRNAs and form a catalytic domain into which the tRNAs enter with their attached amino acids.
 A unique function of the 28S rRNA of the large ribosoma subunit is catalytic.
 This rRNA catalyzes the formation of the peptide bond via the ribozyme (RNA-directed catalysis) activity.

 4. Small RNAs: This class of RNA includes the small nuclear RNAs (snRNAs) involved in RNA splicing and the microRNAs (miRNAs) involved in the modulation of gene expression through the alteration of target mRNA activity.